Need advice about which tool to choose?Ask the StackShare community!

 What is Couchbase?

-Want advice about which of these to choose?Ask the StackShare community!
+Need advice about which tool to choose?Ask the StackShare community!

-What tools integrate with Cassandra?
+What tools integrate with Couchbase?